Like, we don't know. That's a real question.

 The Xbox Elite Wireless Controller Series 2 will soon be available for purchase, and ahead of release, Stevivor was given the opportunity put one through its paces.
 The result?
 Well, we’re in love… but after spending so much time with the first Elite Wireless Controller, we’ve questions that will likely go unanswered for at least four or five months.

-Instead, the Series 2 sports an internal battery charged via (a provided, ridiculously long cabelled) USB-C. While its thumbstick movements and button, shoulder, trigger & paddle presses feel the same, I immediately noted the Xbox Guide button is more rigid than the Elite 1, requiring half the amount of pressure to ‘click’.
+Instead, the Series 2 sports an internal battery charged via (a provided, ridiculously long) USB-C cable.
+While its thumbstick movements and button, shoulder, trigger & paddle presses feel the same, I immediately noted the Xbox Guide button is more rigid than the Elite 1, requiring half the amount of pressure to successfully press.
 While it’ll likely make it easier to bring up the Xbox Guide for screenshots and captures, it’d still be nice if the Xbox One offered a dedicated button to do so like on PS4 and Switch.

 While the USB-C charging cable can be plugged into the controller itself — in the same spot where current Xbox One controllers have their microUSB ports — the Series 2 comes with a little charging stand that magnetically connects to the back of the controller itself.
-It’s ridiculously easy to set your controller down on the stand after using it, keenly aware it’s charing immediately.
+It’s ridiculously easy to set your controller down on the stand after using it, and better to be immediately notified it’s charging.
 Microsoft says that the Elite Series 2 will last for 40 hours on a single charge… and we’ve admittedly not hit that time yet so can’t confirm first-hand.

 Another neat little addition is that the Series 2’s carrying case comes with a small opening at its top which allows a user to plug in a USB-C cable to the new base, allowing the controller the chance to charge in its protective hub.
 I don’t know if I’d ever really use that functionality on a day-to-day basis, but initial tests have proven that it’s super easy to connect the USB-C cable and the base through the teeny little opening… so at least I could if I wanted to.